gawertm/dsti-devops-project/README.md

 ## Kubernetes Architecture
 ![Kubernetes Architecture](image/kubernetes_architecture.JPG)
-- using Kubernetes, I will not use the Nginx Routing instance, but instead rely on an Ingress Service that routes to the different ClusterIPs
+- Going to Porduction and Kubernetes, I will not use the Nginx Routing instance, but instead rely on an Ingress Service that routes to the different ClusterIPs
 - I am using 5 different deployments with 1 to 3 Replicas and a ClusterIP added to the deployments (except the worker deployment as it doesnt need to be accessed)
 - For Postgres I am additionally using a Postgres PVC
 - For the conenction from the Server deployment to redis as well as to Postgres is done by storing environment variables about the ports, hosts and users